-Another witness, Dominick Pabon, was angling for catfish with his better half when he heard the guy dragging the bags of eels weep “I’m conserving their lives!” when observers began to push him for information about what in the world he believed he was doing.
+Another witness, Dominick Pabon, was angling for catfish with his better half when he heard the guy dragging the bags of eels weep “I’m conserving their lives!” when onlookers began to push him for information about what in the world he believed he was doing.

 Pabon, a chef and oyster catering service, informs Jack Denton of Curbed that he’s caught a couple of black spotted eels in the lake over the last few years, but that the types isn’t belonging to the location.
-Pabon challenged the eel liberator and tape-recorded a video of the encounter with his phone, according to Ray Villeda of NBC New York City.
+Pabon confronted the eel liberator and tape-recorded a video of the encounter with his phone, according to Ray Villeda of NBC New York City.

 — chelsea lee greenwood (@ChelseaLee) September 28, 2020

-The Prospect Park Alliance supported the illegality of the eel disposing in a statement to NBC New york city: “The release of family pets and other animals in the park is illegal without a permit.
+The Prospect Park Alliance supported the illegality of the eel disposing in a statement to NBC New York: “The release of family pets and other animals in the park is illegal without a permit.
 It is a hazard both to those animals and the plants and wildlife that call the park home.”